T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group

 \begin{proof} Point $(1)$ follows from \Cref{lem:sigma} because $\sigma_\G$ is a homeomorphism that is an isometry restricted to the edges.
 Point $(2)$ follows from the fact that $\gamma_p(t+t')=\gamma_{\gamma_p(t)}(t')$.
 More precisely, take $e'$ appearing after $e$ in the cyclic order of $e(v)$.
 Take $p\in e$ and $\gamma_p(t)\in e'$ for $t$ small.
 Then, it is clear that the next edge of $\sigma_\G(e)$ in the cyclic order of $v(\sigma_\G(v))$ is the edge of $\gamma_p(l+t)$.

 Point $(3)$ is immediate since $\sigma_\G$ is a homeomorphism.

 To see that $\sigma_\G$ has finite order when it is not $\MS^1$, we observe that $\sigma_\G$ induces a permutation between edges and vertices of $\G'$ and is an isometry.
 Then, it has finite order.
-When the graph is homeomorphic to $\MS^1$, it follows from \Cref{re:S1_segm}. \end{proof}
+When the graph is homeomorphic to $\MS^1$ it is not clear, a priori, that $\sigma_\G$ permutes vertices but the result follows from the observation in \Cref{re:S1_segm}. \end{proof}

 Note that condition (2) implies that $\sigma_\G$ can be extended to a homeomorphism of a thickening surface.
-The induced \tat homeomorphisms that we will define (see definitions \ref{def:phi_Gtau} or \ref{def:phi_Gper}) are certain extensions of it.
+The induced \tat homeomorphisms that we will define (see \Cref{def:phi_Gtau} or \ref{def:phi_Gper}) are certain extensions of it.

 \begin{corollary} The following assertions hold: \begin{enumerate}\item If $\sigma_\G|_e=id$ for some edge $e$, then $\sigma_\G$ is the identity. \item for every $m\in \N$ the homeomorphism $\sigma_\G^m$ is also induced by a \tat graph, \item If $\sigma_\G^m|e=id$ for some edge $e$, then $\sigma^m_\G$ is the identity. \end{enumerate} \end{corollary} \begin{proof} Given $\sigma_\G$ as in $(1)$, since it preserves the cyclic order at every $v$, then it fixes all the edges adjacent to the vertices of $e$.
 Since the graph is connected, this argument extends to the whole graph and the statement follows.